PickYourOwn.org

 Step 9 - Mix the milk/cream mix with the fruit and put the canister in the ice cream maker

 About 45 minutes before you want to serve the ice cream, stir the milk/cream mixture together with the pureed fruit.
 Stir it up well.
-Remove the freezer canister and pour the milk/cream/fruit mixture from step 8 into the freezer bowl. and put the cover on the canister.
+Pour the milk/cream/fruit mixture from step 8 into the metal freezer canister and put the cover on the canister.
 Put the canister in the cream maker.
 Layer ice and salt solution as follows:

 A. Pour 1 cup (250 ml) cold water into Ice Bucket.